 Valais: the biggest Swiss wine producer

 The sun almost turns the Valais into a Mediterranean country.
 The vineyards run continuously along south-facing hillsides from the wine-growing villages of Fully and Chamoson in the Lower Valais, in Conthey and Sion in the Central Valais and all the way to Salgesch in the Upper Valais.
-The smaller vineyards on the left-hand shores are distributed between Lake Geneva, Martigny, Riddes and Siders.
-In the Upper Valais several vineyards extend deep into the side valleys.
-It therefore doesn’t come as a surprise that the highest vineyard in Europe is tended in the Upper Valais at an altitude of 1,150m above sea level in a place called Visperterminen.
+The smaller vineyards on the left-hand shores lie between Lake Geneva, Martigny, Riddes, and Siders.
+In the Upper Valais, several vineyards extend deep into the side valleys.
+The highest vineyard in Europe is in the Upper Valais at an altitude of 1,150m above sea level in Visperterminen.

-The Valais is the biggest wine-producing canton with several hundred vineyards there producing just over two fifths of Swiss wine.
-The wines in the Valais are made from approximately 50 types of grapes, some of which, such as Petite Arvine, Amigne, Humagne blanc and Humagne rouge and Cornalin, are very ancient and barely known outside the area.
+The Valais is the biggest wine-producing canton with several hundred vineyards there producing just over two-fifths of Swiss wine.
+The wines in the Valais are from approximately 50 types of grapes, some of which, such as Petite Arvine, Amigne, Humagne blanc, and Humagne rouge, and Cornalin, are ancient.
 The most common varieties however are Chasselas (pressed into Fendant) and Pinot noir.
 Syrah vines, which thrive wonderfully on the Rhone slopes gain importance every year.
-This is where the biggest variety of top Swiss wines is pressed.
+This is home to the biggest variety of Swiss wines.